Tunnelsats/tunnelsats/README.md

 2) Checking if `tunnelsatsv2.conf` exists in current directory (must be the same directory where setup script is located).

-3) Setting up "split-tunneling" to exclude Tor from VPN usage as systemd service to run after Tor (re)starts.
+3) Setting up "split-tunneling" to only include lightning P2P traffic in VPN usage.

 4) Enabling and starting required systemd services (wg-quick@.service, splitting.service).